 - All campervan spots were spacious, shaded and private.
 We did not feel crammed in compared to the DOC Milford Sound camping sites, instead surrounded by towering trees and truly engulfed by the natural beauty of the area.

-- It also included our Milford Sound Cruise – the tour itself was unreal, staff were so friendly and it included lunch and unlimited tea, coffee etc onboard (more on that later!)
+- It also included our Milford Sound Cruise – the tour itself was unreal, staff were so friendly and it included lunch and unlimited tea, coffee etc onboard.

-TE ANAU TO MILFORD SOUND – OUR TOP TIPS
+TE ANAU TO MILFORD SOUND - TOP TIPS

-- Do not cancel or postpone due to rain – you will have the best Milford Sound cruise experience in this weather!
+- Enjoy the rain: Do not cancel or postpone due to rain – you will have the best Milford Sound cruise experience in this weather!
 Both on the sound itself and the Te Anau to Milford Sound drive as waterfalls pop up everywhere and the creeks look best in full flow.

 - Pack appropriate clothing: You will get wet regardless if it’s raining or not because of the waterfalls.
-Maybe don’t pack a double poncho, if you value your dignity but when will you get the opportunity again to head under a waterfall in Milford Sound?
+Maybe don’t pack a double poncho, if you value your dignity but when will you get the opportunity again to head under a waterfall on Milford Sound?

-- There are no shops or petrol stations on the road from Te Anau to Milford Sound so pack up those snacks and ensure your petrol tank is full.
+- Fuel up: There are no shops or petrol stations on the road from Te Anau to Milford Sound so pack up those snacks and ensure your petrol tank is full.

-- Remember there is no phone signal on the road either, so if you’re driving to Milford Sound plan your route beforehand, check the road conditions before hand and take note of all signs regarding rain and snow fall to ensure a safe drive.
+- Goodbye Wi-Fi: Remember there is no phone signal on the road either, so if you’re driving to Milford Sound plan your route beforehand, check the road conditions before hand and take note of all signs on route for diversions or warnings.

-- At its highest point, the Te Anau to Milford Sound road is 940 metres above sea level, this led to severe steam coming from our campervan brakes due to constant uphill’s and braking round the bends.
+- Take regular breaks: At its highest point, the Te Anau to Milford Sound road is 940 metres above sea level, this led to severe steam coming from our campervan brakes due to constant uphills and braking round the bends.
 Stop regularly to ease the pressure on your van (and allow others to overtake.)